mxagar/multimodal_ml_service/README.md

 :warning: Some final caveats:

 - This is a basic template, i.e., don't expect a finished application running on the cloud.
 Even though some guidelines in that respect are outlined in [Cloud Architecture](#cloud-architecture), the present example ends with a locally running FastAPI service.
-- Machine Learning methods are not in the focus of this
+- Machine Learning (ML) methods are not in the focus of this blueprint, i.e., no fancy ML models are applied; instead, the key contribution is the architecture and the generalized ML modules than can be reused in many applications.
+Exemplarily, a simple blur detection method is implemented by extracting Sobel and Laplace features.

 ## How to Use the Package

-In the following, these sections are provided:
+In the following, these sections are presented:

 - [Setup](#setup) shows how to install the required Python environment and its dependencies.
 - [Running the API](#running-the-api) shows how to start using the package by interacting with the FastAPI application.
-- [Other Usage Examples](#other-usage-examples) shows other possible usage cases.

 ### Setup